ssc-spc-ccoe-cei/gcp-tier34-template/README.md

 ## tier4

 The `/tier4/configcontroller` folder is where application resources that have to be provisionned in the GCP project are defined.
-The `/tier4/kubernetes/<fleet-id>/**/<namespace>` folder is where resources that have to be provisionned in a kubernetes namespace are defined.
+The `/tier4/kubernetes/<x-fleet-id>/**/<namespace>` folder is where resources that have to be provisionned in a kubernetes namespace are defined.
+>> Replace `<x-fleet-id>` with fleet-id and character "x" as the environment code because this folder will contain the configuration for all environments.

 Contributing: